Sereni/Simply-Love-SM5-Vertical/README.md

 ## Limitations compared to Simply Love

 - Only single player is supported
-- Only ITG/FA+ modes are available
+- Casual mode is not available
 - Edit mode is not functional
 - Data visualizations and target score graph are not available
 - Other features are up to Simply Love 4.9